 2015/16 2016/17 2017/18 2018/19

 Estimate Estimate Estimate Estimate

 £000's £000's £000's £000's

-General Fund 50,283 35,191 18,138 8,817
+General Fund 52,618 66,495 32,425 16,651

-HRA 29,268 24,530 24,963 26,544

-Total 79,551 59,721 43,101 35,361
+HRA 27,958 24,859 23,085 23,366

+Total 80,576 91,354 55,510 40,017

-- 1.29 After the year end, the actual capital expenditure is calculated using the figures shown in the Financial Statements. - 1.30 There is a real risk of cost variations to planned expenditure against the Investment Plan, arising for a variety of reasons, including tenders coming in over/under budget, changes to specifications, slowdown/acceleration of project phasing.
+1.28 There is a risk of cost variations to planned expenditure against the Investment Plan, arising for a variety of reasons, including tenders coming in over/under budget, changes to specifications, slowdown/acceleration of project phasing.
 There is also the possibility of needing to bring urgent and unplanned capital works into the Investment Plan.
-These risks are managed by project officers on an ongoing basis, by means of active financial and project monitoring, and will be overseen by the Investment Programme Board. - 1.31 The availability of financing from capital receipts, grants and external contributions also carry significant risks.
+These risks are managed by project officers on an ongoing basis, by means of active financial and project monitoring, they will be overseen by the Investment Programme Board and any changes will be made in accordance with Financial Regulations.

+1.29 The availability of financing from capital receipts, grants and external contributions also carry significant risks.
 These risks are particularly relevant to capital receipts, where market conditions are a key driver to the flow of funds, causing problems in depressed or fluctuating market conditions.
+There is a reduced reliance on capital receipts in the proposed plan.